Editor’s Note: This post was updated on August 24, 2018, for accuracy and comprehensiveness. It was originally published on September 24, 2015

 98.1 (Total Body Water) + 35.5 (Dry Lean Mass) = 133.6 Lean Body Mass

-Water made up more than 70% of the total body weight, which is normal for healthy adult males.
+Water made up more than 55% of total body weight, which is normal for healthy adult males.

 Notice how from a body composition standpoint, Lean Body Mass is made up of three components, two of which are water.
 Everything else is grouped together in what’s called your “Dry Lean Mass,” which includes your bone minerals, protein content, etc.

 Muscle gains definitely contribute to LBM gains, but so does water, which can fluctuate throughout the day depending on hydration status, diet, and physical activity.

 It’s also important to note that muscle itself contains water – a lot of it.
 According to the USGS, muscle can contain up to 79% water content.
 Research has also shown that resistance training promotes the increase of intracellular water in both men and women.

 All of this points to two main problems when talking about “lean gains”:

 - Big Lean Mass gains, when it occurs quickly, are largely increases in body water

 - It’s difficult to say with any certainty how much any gain in Lean Body Mass is due to Skeletal Muscle Mass without using the right tools